Hong Kong Michelin Chef Harlan G Lands in Pattaya

 There’s a new “Chef in town” that’s all I kept hearing from friends and social media.
 So eager to see for myself what all the hype was about, I promptly booked a table for two at COMFORT on Kasetsin Soi 2, Cozy Beach.
 And what a pleasant surprise I found, The Chef Harlan Goldstein, someone who could be described as a global chef as his cooking style and menu has been heavily influenced by his travels around the world, Hawaii, New York, Hong Kong, Beijing, Italy & France to name a few,

 At the moment the menu is limited, understandably as the restaurant is just newly opened and the chef is no doubt feeling out his clientele before he commits to a full menu, but one thing is for certain this guy knows how to cook.
-So much so, I’ve heard rumours of many local restaurateurs popping in to check out the new competition in town, so people are talking already, checking out the new sheriff in town.
+So much so, I’ve heard rumors of many local restaurateurs popping in to check out the new competition in town, so people are talking already, checking out the new sheriff in town.

 As I stated above the current menu is limited but no need to fret, Harlan is in the kitchen and on hand to assist with your order.
 After very little prompting and informing the chef of our dietary preferences, we opted for the chef’s surprise tasting menu priced at 1,800 THB per person, which comprises of 7 courses.
 But as a guide you can order of the A la carte menu, appetizers between 200-300 THB main courses 450 -1,100 THB